Certified Master Building and Remodeling Professional Credentials

 The CMBP and CMRP are intended for builders and remodelers with a minimum of five years of leadership experience in a building or remodeling firm.
 Ideal candidates exemplify ethical excellence, professional integrity, and a dedication to implementing industry best practices.

-The CMBP and CMRP programs consist of:
+The CMBP and CMRP tests consist of:

 - A 3-hour, multiple-choice proctored exam